ISDN, Source-Connect, and Remote Connection Tools for Voice Actors in 2023

 - Because the call has better sound quality, the client can truly hear the nuance and inflections that a voice actor incorporates into their performance.
 This helps the client provide enhanced creative direction to the talent, and makes it even easier to appreciate flair in the voice actor’s read.

 - The ISDN line service comes with an expensive monthly bill through your phone provider.

-- To enable ISDN, you must also purchase a codec to connect the line into your recording system.
+- To enable ISDN, you must also purchase a codec to connect the line to your recording system.
 Without going into the nitty-gritty, the codec is a piece of hardware that requires an initial investment in the thousands of dollars.

 - Connecting with a phone company that can offer you ISDN is becoming more and more difficult to find.

 Though ISDN has begun to experience a phasing out over the last five to seven years, there are still a handful of production houses and ad agencies, in the USA specifically, that are happy using this older, yet reliable, technology.

 However, that doesn’t mean that ISDN is a necessity for voice actors, or that agencies and production houses must equip themselves with the technology.
 There are now more cost-effective alternatives that allow connectivity to an ISDN line.

 Now an industry standard, Source-Connect is an ISDN alternative that enables all of the above benefits without any of the above pitfalls, as it is a reasonably priced, monthly subscription software.

 Source-Connect allows its users to bridge into any ISDN line, rendering the need for an actual ISDN line obsolete.
 Source-Connect also boasts audio quality on par with that of an ISDN line, enabling every user to achieve the connectivity required for smooth audio project management.

 Available for Windows and Mac, Source-Connect makes remote recording sessions achievable from anywhere in the world.
 It even offers a plugin that allows users to connect directly to Pro Tools and pull audio files from Source-Connect into Pro Tools for post-production work.